 An alternative option is available from Vetus, which allows the vent to be closed off in bad weather from below, by using a mushroom cowl on a threaded bar and insert.
 These units also have the advantage that they have a built-in mosquito screen mesh.
 They are available with stainless steel or plastic dorade boxes, with the stainless boxes being far more robust and so more suitable for offshore use, and they are a neat option, especially if space is limited.

 Having used them extensively, in my experience they do have some limitations, in that the screw threads need to be kept well greased to avoid them seizing, the mosquito screens clog over time (and the whole lot needs to be dismantled to clean them), they admit a lower amount of airflow in normal conditions, and I’ve had more water enter via them than with any conventional dorade vent, which means closing them down earlier.

 We’ve become so used to the extensive range of electronic equipment on modern boats that it can be easy to forget that it has all got to find its way below deck somehow.
-Radar, AIS, VHF, SSB, all have aerials with significant amounts of cabling; then start adding satphones, TV antennae, and so on, and you’ll soon have a forest of wiring to secure and make watertight.
+Radar, AIS, VHF, SSB, all have aerials with significant amounts of cabling; then start adding satphones, TV antennas, and so on, and you’ll soon have a forest of wiring to secure and make watertight.

 Good quality deck plugs are definitely worth investing in.
 Some are more effective than others, and I’ve had good results over the years with Dri-plug glands.
 We use these for dismountable connections for the wandering solar panels we use when at anchor, our high power searchlight, and hydro generator.
 It’s a good idea to mount these where they have as much shelter as possible from flying water to avoid testing them too thoroughly, and to protect them from size 12 feet stomping on them during a tack!